nextgis/ngf-tutorial/README.md

 Please note that you will need an installed [Node.js](https://nodejs.org/en/download/) to work locally.

 We recommend to use IDE [VSCode](https://code.visualstudio.com/) to work with the lesson code.
-Although a regular text editor and a terminal for running commands are also suitable.
+However a regular text editor and a terminal for running commands are also suitable.

 ### In the cloud

-Each lesson can be run in the Code cloud service [Codesandbox.io](https://codesandbox.io/)
+Each lesson can be run in the Code cloud service [Codesandbox.io](https://codesandbox.io)

 `https://githubbox.com/nextgis/ngf-tutorial/tree/master/tutorials/` + `[tutorial_foldername]`